visgl/deck.gl/docs/README.md

 ### Understanding WebGL

 This is only needed if you want to create custom layers in deck.gl.
-Note that while trying out a new ambitous rendering approach for a new layer will likely require deeper knowledge, it is often possible to modify or extend existing deck.gl layers (including modifying the shader code) with a surprisingly limited amount of WebGL knowledge.
+Note that while trying out a new ambitious rendering approach for a new layer will likely require deeper knowledge, it is often possible to modify or extend existing deck.gl layers (including modifying the shader code) with a surprisingly limited amount of WebGL knowledge.